 It is true the United States has not always lived up to its ideals.
-However, today on American Independence Day, it is meaningful to remember the people before me who have brought me to this point where I can enjoy my life.
-It means remembering the values of freedom and democracy, which have allowed me to think independently and voice my opinion.
+However, today on American Independence Day, it is meaningful to remember the people before me who brought me to this point where I can enjoy my life.
+It means recognizing the values of freedom and democracy, which allow me to think independently and voice my opinion.
 It means stopping to acknowledge what we often take for granted in our everyday lives.

 The greatness of the United States comes from our beliefs in the rights of the people and our value of unity: allowing immigrants from around the world to come together under a shared identity.
 We need to strengthen these two values that are waning in the current political environment to restore the greatness of America.